'You're a bunch of dopes and babies': Inside US President Donald Trump's stunning tirade against generals

 The plan by Mattis, Tillerson, and Cohn to train the president to appreciate the internationalist view had clearly backfired.

 "We were starting to get out on the wrong path, and we really needed to have a course correction and needed to educate, to teach, to help him understand the reason and basis for a lot of these things," said one senior official involved in the planning.
 "We needed to change how he thinks about this, to course correct.
-Everybody was on board, 100 percent agreed with that sentiment.
+Everybody was on board, 100 per cent agreed with that sentiment.
 [But] they were dismayed and in shock when not only did it not have the intended effect, but he dug in his heels and pushed it even further on the spectrum, further solidifying his views."

 A few days later, Pence's national security adviser, Andrea Thompson, a retired Army colonel who had served in Afghanistan and Iraq, reached out to thank Tillerson for speaking up on behalf of the military and the public servants who had been in the Tank.
 By September 2017, she would leave the White House and join Tillerson at Foggy Bottom as undersecretary of state for arms control and international security affairs.